mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 ### Bamboo Remote Agent
 Things you definitely need to know in regards to Bamboo remote agent.

-[The rumor has it that] Atlassian are using Mac OSX to develop their products, including Bamboo, but OSX is never ever listed as _officially_ supported.
-Indeed, why would you choose to run your JIRA, Stash, Bamboo, whatever, on OSX server?
-Hopefully with increasing demand for iOS CI Atlassian will put a bit higher priority on fixing Bamboo issues for OSX, and there's plenty btw.
+[The rumor has it that] Atlassian are using Mac OS X to develop their products, including Bamboo, but OS X is never ever listed as _officially_ supported.
+Indeed, why would you choose to run your JIRA, Stash, Bamboo, whatever, on OS X server?
+Hopefully with increasing demand for iOS CI Atlassian will put a bit higher priority on fixing Bamboo issues for OS X, and there's plenty btw.

-Before you even start using remote agent on OSX, you have to experience a bit of pain [when trying to set it up]({% post_url 2015-02-01-bamboo-remote-agent%}).
+Before you even start using remote agent on OS X, you have to experience a bit of pain [when trying to set it up]({% post_url 2015-02-01-bamboo-remote-agent%}).

 Major and the most important group of issues is related to **Artifacts Sharing**.